Basil McIntosh

 Basil Walton McIntosh is a Bahamian politician from the Progressive Liberal Party.

 Career

 In the 2021 Bahamian general election, he was elected in MICAL constituency.

-He is Minister of State for the Environment.
+He served as Minister of State for the Environment under Prime Minister Philip "Brave" Davis.

-He intends to stand in the next Bahamian general election.
+In 2024 he said he intended to stand in the 2026 Bahamian general election.
+In June 2025, he said he would not seek re-election.